Met.ie has redesigned its homepage with extra forecast information and a mobile-friendly design.

 The Hourly Weather Forecast

 The hourly weather forecast displays post-processed data from HARMONIE-AROME and ECMWF Numerical Weather Prediction models in Irish local time.
-Sunrise, sunset and moonphase is provided by MET Norway data sources.
+Sunrise, sunset and moonphase is provided by MET Norway, see data sources.
 Use the ‘Show Full Forecast’ option to expand the forecast.

 The time shown is Irish local time.
 Irish summer time or GMT depending on daylight savings time dates.